Isaiah-River/Isaiah-River/README.md

 </h2>

 <p>
-  My name is Isaiah River, I am a cybersecurity student attending Champlain College.
-I grew up off the grid in the middle of the woods in the middle of nowhere. <br> <br>
+  Howdy!
+My name is Isaiah River, I am a Computer Networking and Cybersecurity student attending Champlain College.
+I grew up off the grid, in the middle of the woods, in the middle of nowhere. <br> <br>
   My hobbies include: <br>
   • 🛹 Longboarding <br>
   • 🥾 Hiking <br>